Sequential Exponential Lower Bounds for the Advection-Diffusion Equation with Shear Flows: One counterexample for pulsed-diffusion method

-where $e^{\triangle}$ is the solution operater of heat equation at time $1$, $\rho(0,{\bf x})=e^{i(x+y)}+e^{-i(x+y)}$, $T= .$ One can easily see that \eqref{pulseddiffusion} is a pulsed diffusion version of the advection-diffusion equation with the advection velocity to be Couette flow $v=(y,0)^t$.
-By direct calculations and induction, one can get that the mixing scale can be estimated as:
+One can see that \eqref{pulseddiffusion} is a pulsed diffusion version of the advection-diffusion equation with the advection velocity being the Couette flow $v=(y,0)^t$.
+By direct calculations and induction, one can get the following: \begin{theorem} For $\rho$ defined by \eqref{pulseddiffusion} and \eqref{initialdata}, the mixing scale can be estimated as:

-The decay of the mixing scale shows a key difference from the simultaneous result in Corollary \ref{cor:mix}.
-Moreover, we have the following result in terms of the $L^2$ norm of $\rho$.